ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 register.
 The function must return ``0`` for successful validation, or ``-1`` upon failure.

 The default implementation always returns ``0``.
-On ARM platforms, this function is implemented to translate the entry point to physical address, and further to ensure that the address is located in Non-secure DRAM.
+On Arm platforms, this function is implemented to translate the entry point to physical address, and further to ensure that the address is located in Non-secure DRAM.